euank/euank.com/_posts/2024-11-10-bamboo-weak-steel-strong.md

 ### So, how did it ride?

-My initial impressions riding it were good!
+My initial impressions riding it were good.
 It felt a little on the stiff side, which was totally fine for a dedicated road bike!
 Even doing skid stops and generally treating it like a normal fixie, it felt solid and fun to ride.

 After having given it a try, I did quickly realize that for ride-quality, I think steel feels better to me... but the novelty factor of riding a bike made of bamboo, and the knowledge that I built it myself (and the sunk cost fallacy lol) all kept me happy riding it.